rileyjson/Cheetah-Sign/Design/DomainModel.md

 ### AuditType

 This class is an enumeration that defines the various audit types whenever an action on a document takes place.
-This well help keep a trail of all document audits.
+This will help to keep a trail of all document audits.
 The possible audit types include:
 <br>
 **SENT**: Indicates that the document has been sent to the designees.
 <br>